Guest Author: Kari Skrip

 - ½ Cup Brandy

 - Put wine, orange juice, cranberries and brown sugar in a 3-quart crock pot.
-Stir to help sugar dissolve.
+Stir to help the sugar dissolve.

 - Wash the orange thoroughly, cut it in half, use a toothpick and poke holes all over the orange peel, and then stick the cloves directly into the peel.